jasdumas/intro-to-java/README.md

 	}
 }
 ```
-* creating another method to call on the object
+* creating another method to call on the object `feet`
 ```
 class Dog {